 A VPN protects your traffic from being eavesdropped between you and your connection to the public Internet.
 It’s especially useful when you’re using public Wi-Fi, such as at a coffee shop or airport, because it prevents others who are using that Wi-Fi from seeing your traffic.

 Also, ISPs usually log your Internet activity, so if you want to keep your ISP from tracking you, that’s another reason to use a VPN.

 I’m aware of one major VPN provider that does protect against malware, in a way.
 NordVPN has a feature called CyberSec.
 When you try to visit a website, it checks a blacklist of sites that are known to host malware.
 If the site you want to visit is on the blacklist, it will block you (though you have the option to proceed).
 This feature is more of an Internet filter than true anti-malware, because it isn’t scanning files or network activity for malware, it’s just blocking blacklisted websites (based on DNS).

-There are other VPN providers that use a similar DNS-based blacklisting approach, or have anti-malware build into the VPN client (the software you install on your device to use the VPN).
+Other VPN providers use a similar DNS-based blacklisting approach or have anti-malware build into the VPN client (the software you install on your device to use the VPN).
 However, since I haven’t researched these VPN providers, I’m not going to link to them.

 The fact remains that, in general, VPNs do not protect against malware.